Be an AmeriCorps National Service Member

 Average Member Service Year Outlook

-The climate impacts listed on the right were developed based on a program evaluation conducted by the Consult Your Community - Washington University in St. Louis initiative - there are many more impacts on the climate, these are just a few examples!
+The impacts listed on the right were developed based on a program evaluation conducted by the Consult Your Community - Washington University in St. Louis initiative - there are many more impacts on the climate, these are just a few examples!

 Hazard Tree Removal & Mitigation: